ndemengel/ndemengel.github.com/index.md

   <h2 hidden>Presentation</h2>
   <p>
     Hi,
-    <br>I'm Nicolas Grisey Demengel, a passionate software engineer usually working using Java/Kotlin and JavaScript.
+    <br>I'm Nicolas Grisey Demengel, a passionate software engineer usually working using Java/Kotlin and JavaScript, and occasionally with Python.
   </p>
   <p>
-    I love my job and I'm seeking to do it well in all occasions.
-I like the technical side of development but only as long as it serves the end users.
+    I love my job and try to do it well at all times.
+I like the technical side of development, but only as long as it serves the end user/ultimate goal of the software.
   </p>
   <p>
-    I seek to always apply a few basic principles: letting the business needs drive the development, keeping it simple (but not too simple), getting feedback as soon as possible.
+    I always seek to apply a few basic principles: let the business needs drive the development, keep it simple (but not too simple), get feedback as soon as possible.
     <br>To this end, I value some tools and techniques &mdash; without being religious about them &mdash; clean code, domain-driven design, test-driven development, continuous delivery...
+    <br>In recent years, I have adopted and advocated other principles: software architecture must not only adapt to technical constraints or enforce domain separation, but also support team ownership, and data must guide us or at least validate our intuitions.
   </p>
   <p>Since 2015, I have been doing my best to apply all this at <a href="https://www.malt.com">Malt</a>.</p>
 </section>